-Healthcare analytics tools: Top 5 software providers
+Healthcare analytics software: Top 5 solutions

-As you comb through various resources to find the analytic solution that works best for you, remember to reference your compiled reasons for selecting a software provider in the first place.
+As you comb through various resources to find the software analytics solution that works best for you, remember to reference your compiled reasons for selecting a software provider in the first place.
 What sort of problems are your team looking to solve?
 What was your breaking point, and how will vendor collaboration ameliorate your current status quo?

 Naturally, each vendor will have different areas of specialization.
 Scroll through our list to discover which software solution is right for your team.